Bob Baffert sues Churchill Downs to get 2-year suspension overturned

 Baffert is also facing a 90-day suspension with penalties from the Kentucky Horse Racing Commission that begins a March 8.

-Medina Spirit died from natural causes last December and was officially disqualified as winner of the Kentucky Derby on Feb.
-21. His name was also removed from the wall overlooking the paddock area at the track.
+Medina Spirit died from natural causes last December.
+The horse's name was removed from the winners wall overlooking the paddock area at the track

 Churchill Downs released a statement regarding Baffert’s lawsuit calling it “disappointing but certainly not surprising.”
 They also said that his claims are “meritless.”

-Officials said they will “fight” the lawsuit and defend the rights of their company.
+Officials said they will “fight” the lawsuit and defend their company's rights.

 “What’s at stake here is the integrity of our races, the safety of horses and the trust of the millions of fans and bettors who join us every year on the first Saturday in May,” they added.